google/codeworld/web/help/GuideUnit1.md

 `rectangle` | `(Number, Number)` | `Picture`

 (In addition to this, **`&`** is a binary operator.
-It's a kind of function, too, but it looks different because it is a symbol, rather than a name.)
+It's a kind of function, too, but it looks different because it is a symbol rather than a name.)

 **Applying** a function means using the function to describe its result for a specific input.
-To apply a function to some input, you write the name of the function, an open parenthesis, the input values (called **arguments**), and then a close-parenthesis.
+To apply a function to some input, you write the name of the function, an open-parenthesis, the input values (called **arguments**), and then a close-parenthesis.
 When there is more than one argument to a function, you can write the domain in CodeWorld by listing them all in parentheses, separated by commas, like you see in `rectangle` in the table